-Find out how much Stamp Duty Land Tax (SDLT) you might have to pay for a leasehold property.
+Find out about Stamp Duty Land Tax (SDLT) on leasehold properties.

-When you buy a leasehold property, the amount of SDLT you have to pay depends on whether it’s an existing lease or a new one.
+The amount of SDLT you have to pay when you buy a leasehold property depends on whether it’s an existing lease (an assigned lease) or a new one.

-This new owner normally pays a lump sum for the assignment of the lease and they pay SDLT on this sum.
+This new owner normally pays a lump sum for the assignment of the lease.
+They pay SDLT on this amount.